The Prompt Engineering Playbook

 Maximum 150 words unless specified otherwise.

-Code Generator with Validation
+Code generator with validation

 ROLE: Senior [language] developer